pyOpenSci/lessons/contribute-open-source/pull-request.md

 A GitHub pull request (**PR**):

 1. **Allows you to suggest changes rather than making them directly to a repo you don't own** in a transparent way.
 You can't break things by submitting a PR!
 1. **Supports Review**: A pull request also triggers a review process where other repository owners and users can review and comment on your changes and suggest edits to your changes line-by-line.
-This makes incorporateing your changes fully transparent.
+This makes incorporating your changes fully transparent.
 1. **Maintainers to manage contributions**: PRs allow maintainers to document, approve, and merge contributions into the project in a consistent way.

 > **<i class="fa-solid fa-handshake-angle" style="color: #81c0aa;"></i> Social cue:**